-Games have always been a great passion for many people, whether it be casino games that we like to play with the SugarHouse Promotional Code or board games or video games.
+Games have always been a great passion for many people, whether it be casino games that we like to play or board games or video games.
 Not only are they fun, but they have also become a profession for many people over the years who like to stream their gaming skills on the internet.
 When it comes to video games, there is nothing wrong with playing in moderation – they provide a fun escape from our lives into an incredible world where anything is possible.
 However, when you take gaming too far, it might become an addiction.
 Gaming addiction is becoming more and more common among younger generations who are used to spending long hours on the internet.
 It manifests in spending way too much time playing video games, neglecting work and other responsibilities, ignoring people and avoiding social contact, and even in some health problems.
 But just like with any other addiction, you can find ways to avoid it, or, if you already feel like you have a problem, there are ways you can overcome it.

 How much time do you spend playing video games?